2mhzbrain/gitno/README.md

-# gitno
+# ktcode
-scrabbled word of ginto "gold"
+this will be the start of my journey

-First time using github, I think it is a great way of editting my codes using this popular platform.
+First time using github.
+It is a great way of editting my codes using this popular platform.

 Changelog:
 July 08, 2017